sachinsharma9780/Mapping-Infrastructure-and-Monitor-Urbanization-in-Europe-using-Deep-Learning-/README.md

 * I have conducted 2 experiments in this project each for RGB Images and Multispectral Images:
  * Experiment1:
  1. Prepare data in a such a manner that Industrial and Residential is considered as one class and name it else and rest of the classes will be as it is.
 2. Train your classifier with this dataset using the techniques describe in the blog.
-Script for this is available in code section under the name Ci_a_1.py
+Script for this is available in code section under the name Experiment_a_1.py
-3. Create Hierarchy of folders using creates_folder_hierarchy.py file to store the results in appropriate folders.
+3. Make one folder called cropped_imgs in your machine all results during sliding window approach will get stored in this folder. sliding_window_on_Big_Tiff_image.py will automatically create hierarchy of appropriate subfolders and store results accordingly.
+Now we have a big tiff image(Ground Truth) of 10k 10k pixels, break this image into a small patches of 64*64 pixels as done using sliding_window_on_Big_Tiff_image.py file.
-4. Now we have a big tiff image(Ground Truth) of 10k 10k pixels, break this image into a small patches of 64*64 pixels as done using sliding_window_on_Big_Tiff_image.py file
+4. Create Hierarchy of folders using creates_folder_hierarchy.py file to store the results in appropriate folders.
-5. Give these cropped images to already trained classifier to get the predictions on 9 classes:
+5. Give these cropped images to already trained classifier to get the predictions on 9 classes(can be achieved using script class_map_automation_exp1):
 ![cnn](https://user-images.githubusercontent.com/40523048/53294039-921b2d00-37df-11e9-9fde-04bfc92acc8b.JPG)
-6. A unique color image is created for each class, following is the color coding:
+6. A unique color image is created for each class, following is the color coding used:

 ![Classes](https://user-images.githubusercontent.com/40523048/54064993-9c471d80-421a-11e9-9251-d80dc10dcebb.JPG)

 Note: Buildup class is collection of images from Residential and Intdustrial area.
 Step 5 and 6 can be achieved using class_map_automation(1).py file.

-7. Now we'll add georeference to these images which can be done using adding_georef_automation(1).py
+7. Now we'll add georeference to these images which can be done using adding_georef_automation _exp1.py.
 8. Finally, Merge all Classfication prediction maps to make one big image using merge_class_maps_and_prob_maps.py which will look like as following, below are the predictions done on Graz city of Austria:

 ![Graz_heatmap](https://user-images.githubusercontent.com/40523048/54065158-b124b080-421c-11e9-96fd-1f4a9f8e1e3e.JPG)